karma-exchange-org/kex-v4s-adapter/README.md

 * Click "OK"
 * Click "Save"

-##### [12] Other new fields
+##### [12] Summary of new fields

+* Sponsoring Org Fields
   * Campaign."Sponsoring Org for Volunteer Jobs" - specifies the organization that is actually sponsoring / running the volunteer jobs under this campaign.
+  * Account."Karma Exchange Org Id" - specifies the org id for the sponsoring org.
+Only use this for orgs that are registered with Karma Exchange.
+If this is not specified then the sponsoring org will show up in Karma Exchange with the logo of the salesforce db org.
+  * Account."Karma Exchange Org Secret Key" - specifies the org secret key for the sponsoring org.
+This must be specified if Account."Karma Exchange Org Id" is non-null.
+This prevents one org from accidentally impersonating another org.
+* External Registration Fields
   * "Volunteer Job"."External Registration Url" - URL of site to signup to volunteer for the job.
 If this field is specified, volunteer registration will not be managed by Karma Exchange.
   * "Volunteer Job"."External Registration Details" - Details (phone number, email, etc.) on how to register for the volunteer job.
 If this field is specified, volunteer registration will not be managed by Karma Exchange.

 ### Test Salesforce DB setup